sentenz/convention/internal/articles/app-resources.md

 1. Purpose

     Configuration files are used to store configuration settings and parameters that determine how an application or system should behave.
-These settings can include options such as database connection details, network settings, logging levels, feature toggles, security settings, and more.
+These settings can include options such as database connection details, network settings, logging levels, feature flags, security settings, and more.

 2. Formats